hariupreti/questionnaire/README.md

 MAIL_ENCRYPTION=
 ```

-  ### To run test cases using pest, run below command on root direcoty
+  ### To run test cases using pest, run below command on root directory

   ```php
   ./vendor/bin/pest
   ```

+On the root directory we have notes.text file, where we have some informatin regarding assessment tasks.